emanb29/artst-website/_posts/2018-02-10-cradle-to-cradle.md

 6. **In what ways to you respect diversity in your daily life?**

+	I don’t generally have a need to.
+I have minimal social interaction with other cultures, and zero professional interaction.
+Nothing I produce gets consumed by people very different than me.
+This was a deliberate choice on my part: I write software and do research specifically for people with similar backgrounds and interests so that I can focus on the semantics of my product rather than the presentation.
+I do acknowledge that this is not always possible, but it is something I have considered.

 7. **What are the 5 steps towards eco-effectiveness?**

 	1. Eliminate obvious culprits (X substances in industry): consider “Arsenic-free” food.
 This can often be obvious, but is a necessary first step